asteriske/translogrify/README.md

 ## How it works

-Rather than have individual alerts send emails on their own, translogrify collects each alert into a row of a table along with a severity code and a list of its intended recipents.
+Rather than have individual alerts send emails on their own, translogrify collects each alert into a row of a MySQL table along with a severity code and a list of its intended recipents.
 On demand, emails can then be sent per-recipient with a given lookback and severity level.

 ## Installation